Euler's criterion

 Euler's criterion can be concisely reformulated using the Legendre symbol:

-The criterion first appeared in a 1748 paper by Leonhard Euler.
+The criterion dates from a 1748 paper by Leonhard Euler.

 Proof

 The proof uses the fact that the residue classes modulo a prime number are a field.
 See the article prime field for more details.

 Because the modulus is prime, Lagrange's theorem applies: a polynomial of degree k can only have at most k roots.
 In particular, x^{2} ≡ a (mod p) has at most 2 solutions for each a.
 This immediately implies that besides 0 there are at least p − 1/2 distinct quadratic residues modulo p: each of the p − 1 possible values of x can only be accompanied by one other to give the same residue.